Shi'ite militia kill dozens of Iraqi Sunnis in mosque shooting

 The stoning, which happened on Thursday, was the first known instance of the punishment by Islamic State militants in Iraq since it seized large areas of the country in a June offensive.
 Having poured in from Syria across a desert border that it does not recognise, the movement has declared its own caliphate.

 Similar stonings by the radical Sunni group have been previously reported in Syria, where it split from al Qaeda.
-Islamic State is the most powerful rebel group fighting President Bashar al-Assad's forces in a civil war which the United Nations said has claimed almost 200,000 lives at the very least.
+Islamic State is the most powerful rebel group fighting Assad's forces in a civil war which the United Nations said has claimed almost 200,000 lives at the very least.

-U.S. President Barack Obama's decision to authorise air strikes in Iraq for the first time since American troops pulled out in 2011 has helped to slow the militants' offensive.

 General Martin Dempsey, chairman of the Joint Chiefs of Staff, suggested Islamic State would remain a danger until it could no longer count on safe havens in Syria.